← Back to BlogNutrition

 8kg~410 kcal

-(Adult cat basis, normal activity)
+(Adult cat, normal activity)

 Calorie Adjustment by Activity Level

-(Baseline: 4kg Adult cat DER 210 kcal)
+(Based on 4kg adult cat DER of 210 kcal)

 Sources & References